-- Some medications that may contribute to heat illnesses include beta blockers, antihistamines, and antidepressants.
-Drugs such as amphetamines, cocaine, cannabinoids (such as marijuana), and alcohol also can contribute to heat illnesses. - Check with your doctor or pharmacist to determine whether any of your medications can contribute to heat illnesses.
+- Check with your doctor or pharmacist to determine whether any of your medications can contribute to heat illnesses. - Some medications that may contribute to heat illnesses include beta blockers, antihistamines, and antidepressants.
+Drugs, such as amphetamines, cocaine, cannabinoids (such as marijuana), and alcohol, also can contribute to heat illnesses.